colin4554/cs4400-project/instructions.md

 ### Data Preparation

-Our orinial dataset and processed results https://www.kaggle.com/code/colinflueck/cs-4440-final-project-graph-db-data-proccesing/output
+Our original dataset and processed results: https://www.kaggle.com/code/colinflueck/cs-4440-final-project-graph-db-data-proccesing/output

 Code used to format the data is: